Unions of cubes in $\mathbb{R}^{n}$, combinatorics in $\mathbb{Z}^{n}$ and the John-Nirenberg and John-Str\"omberg inequalities: Abstract

 Here, by ``simple'' we mean a set which is a union of finitely many dyadic cubes.

 We prove that an affirmative answer to this question would have deep consequences for the important space $BMO$ of functions of bounded mean oscillation introduced by John and Nirenberg.

-The notion of a John-Str\"omberg pair is closely related to the above question, and the above mentioned result is obtained as a consequence of a general result about these pairs.
+We recall and use the notion of a \textit{John-Str\"omberg pair }which is closely related to the above question.
+The above mentioned result is obtained as a consequence of a general result about these pairs.
 We also present a number of additional results about these pairs.